-Prospect theory models the subjective behavior of decision makers under uncertainty and risk.
+Prospect theory models the subjective behavior of decision-makers under uncertainty and risk.
 Each objective utility $z \in \mathbb{R}$ is associated with a probabilistic occurrence, say $p \in [0, 1]$.
-Decision makers though are subjective and perceive $p$ in different ways depending on its value.
+Decision-makers are subjective and perceive $p$ differently depending on its value.
 To capture this behavior, we introduce a strictly increasing function $w : [0, 1] \to [0, 1]$ with $w(0) = 0$ and $w(1) = 1$ called the \emph{probability weighting function}.
-This function allows us to model how decision makers may overestimate small probabilities of objective utilities, i.e., $w(p) > p$ if $p$ is close to $0$, or underestimate high probabilities, i.e., $w(p) < p$ if $p$ is close to $1$.
-For the purposes of this work, we use the probability weighting function first introduced in \cite{Prelec1998}, $w(p) = \exp \left(- (- \log (p)) ^ {\beta_3} \right), \quad p \in [0, 1]$, where $\beta_3 \in (0, 1)$ represents a \emph{rational index}, i.e., the distortion of a decision-maker's probability perceptions.
+This function allows us to model how decision-makers may overestimate small probabilities of objective utilities, i.e., $w(p) > p$ if $p$ is close to $0$, or underestimate high probabilities, i.e., $w(p) < p$ if $p$ is close to $1$.
+We use Prelec's probability weighting function first introduced in \cite{Prelec1998}, $w(p) = \exp \left(- (- \log (p)) ^ {\beta_3} \right), \quad p \in [0, 1]$, where $\beta_3 \in (0, 1)$ represents a \emph{rational index}, i.e., the distortion of a decision-maker's probability perceptions.
 Mathematically, $\beta_3$ controls the curvature of the weighting function.
-Next, we define a \emph{prospect} which is a tuple of the objective utility (gain or loss) and its probability of happening.